moj-analytical-services/user-guidance/source/documentation/tools/index.md

 Standard package for querying MoJAP athena databases with useful features including temp table creation.

 #### [mojap-arrow-pd-parser](https://github.com/moj-analytical-services/mojap-arrow-pd-parser)
-Useful package for ensuring type conformance when reading with arrow or pandas
+Useful package for ensuring type conformance when reading with arrow or pandas.

 #### [mojap-metadata](https://github.com/moj-analytical-services/mojap-metadata)
 MoJAP defined metadata that interacts with other packages (inc arrow-pd-parser) for ensuring type conformance as well as a number of schema converters.